 After months of hearing the praise from beauty bloggers and vloggers alike on these two powders, I caved and bought both.
+The right setting powder not only prolongs the wear of your foundation, but can give it an air-brushed finished.

-How did they fare?
-Let’s find out…
+How did these two fare?
+Let's find out...

 Not sure how and why you should set your foundation?
 Read this first!